-People with dementia can find caring for an animal to be a source of support and stress-relief.
-A person living with the condition can also benefit from companionship and friendship from keeping a pet, and may provide a sense of purpose.
+People with dementia can find caring for an animal to be a source of support and stress relief.
+A person living with dementia can also benefit from companionship and friendship from keeping a pet and it may provide a sense of purpose.

 But there may come a time when the pet’s owner is no longer able to look after them.
 It’s hard to know whether keeping a pet is the right choice.

-How can a person with dementia benefit from animal interactions?
+How can a person with dementia benefit from keeping a pet?